HiWebDev0026/HiAIDev-resume/README.md

 ## 🚀 About Me
-I'm a CMS developer, especially like Wordpress plugin development...
+I'm a CMS developer, especially like WordPress plugin development...

 ## Tech Stack